 A hammer and a screwdriver will have a hard time arguing over how to open a wine bottle.
 For more understanding, we need Swiss army knives.

-Backfire effect.
-This effect –brilliantly illustrated by The Oatmeal– is an extreme form of the confirmation bias.
+As brilliantly illustrated by The Oatmeal, the Backfire Effect is an extreme form of the confirmation bias.
 It occurs when evidence that contradicts a person's belief actually makes it stronger.
 This happens because many of our opinions aren't based on reason, but on emotion.

-The fixes to differing mental models are less straightforward, but they can help:
+The fixes to differing mental models are less straightforward, but here is a start:

 Awareness.
 When you encounter someone with strongly differing opinions than you, try to objectively uncover the areas in which your mental models differ, and where they overlap.

-Don't frame it as a battle.
+Frame it as a cooperation.
 Most discussions spin towards the question of who is right, instead of what's the truth.
 Reframe the discussion as a mutually benefitting clash of minds that will get both of you closer to the truth.

 Talk in terms of the other person.
-As Olga Khazan from The Atlantic suggests in the below video, we often try to convince people with arguments that appeal to our values, not theirs.
+As Olga Khazan from The Atlantic suggests in the video below, we often try to convince people with arguments that appeal to our values, not theirs.

 Steel-manning.
 This communication technique is the opposite of straw-manning, the practice of summarizing the argument of your opponent in a way that makes it look worse.
 With steel-manning you summarize the other person's argument as favorable as possible – perhaps more favorable than your conversation partner did.